the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.5-Visualizing-Analytics-with-Shiny-Dashboards/_index.md

 Once the ETL reports success, verify that the Data Warehouse has been updated.

-1. Connect to the **Data Warehouse EC2 instance** using **Session Manager** or SSH (via a bastion host or VPN).
+1. Connect to the **Data Warehouse EC2 instance** using **AWS Systems Manager Session Manager** (no SSH keys or bastion hosts required).
-2. From within the instance, connect to PostgreSQL DW using `psql` or a graphical client.
+2. From within the Session Manager shell, connect to PostgreSQL DW using `psql` or a graphical client:

 Run basic checks like: